Businesses showing discontent with Trump's trade policies

 Such whipsawing is now a hallmark of Trump's trade policy.
 The president repeatedly threatens tariffs, sometimes imposes them, sometimes suspends them, sometimes threatens them again.
 Or drops them.

 Business groups, already uncomfortable with Trump's attempts to stem immigration, are struggling to figure out where to stand in the fast-shifting political climate.
-They have happily supported Trump's corporate tax cuts and moves to loosen environmental and other regulations.
-But the capriciousness of Trump's use of tariffs has proved alarming.
+They have happily supported his corporate tax cuts and his moves to loosen environmental and other regulations.
+But many are concerned about the president's mercurial approach to tariffs.

+The Business Roundtable, an association of CEOs, opposes the use of tariffs and has made the case to the administration about the risks they pose to economic growth.
+But Trump has remained a fervent advocate of the import taxes anyway.

+"They are going to do what they do — it's not up to us," Jamie Dimon, chairman of the Business Roundtable and CEO of JPMorgan Chase, said at a gathering of reporters Wednesday.

 "Business is losing," said Rick Tyler, a Republican strategist and frequent Trump critic.
 "He calls himself 'Mr. Tariff man.'
 He's proud of it...
 It's bad news for the party.
 It's bad news for the free market."